MicrosoftDocs/winrt-api/windows.foundation.metadata/museattribute.md

 # Windows.Foundation.Metadata.MuseAttribute

 ## -description
-Indicates that a runtime class is compatible with Windows Store app that are web browsers.
+Indicates that a runtime class is compatible with UWP apps that are web browsers.

 ## -remarks